 The use of calibration tubes.

 You can say at every AC Tester, you simply need such a tube for calibration.
 There is no other way as to take a known tube, and set the tester's reading for that value.
-From Hickok you could even buy them, but that is long ago.
-Even so if you would find one of those on a flee market, it will not have it's value any more after 50 years.
-At Hickok they used the RCA Steel tube 6L6 for this.
+From the Hickok company, you could even buy them, but that is long ago.
+Even so if you would find one of the flee market, it will not have it's value anymore after 50 years.
 At AVO they recommend smaller tubes, such as ECC82 or 6SN7.
-Also for margin: 0;r any DC tester they are a safe ways to verify the tester with a range of tubes, and check at several operating points.
-Also important it to check the leakage function of your tube tester, you need the leakage test tool.
+Also for any DC tester they are a safe ways to verify the tester with a range of tubes, and check at several operating points.
+Also important is to check the leakage function of your tube tester, you need the leakage test tool for this.
 First the tester must be able to detect leakage in a reliable and predictable way.
-Then, if this function is verified, it also proves the deck with the sockets is not leaky, since any problem here would false any test result.
+Then, if this function is verified, it also proves the deck with the sockets is not leaky.
+Very infamous for this are 40 years old coffee drops inside the sockets, or the work a fool who sprayed everything with contact oil. (and then sell the tester, frustrated).

 Where are you now?

-Most tube collectors have a tube tester, that was not serviced for 50 years.
+Most tube collectors have a tube tester, that was not serviced for 50 or 75 years.
 Those testers that have serviceable parts inside, are likely to be off calibration in a terrible way, it shouldn't come as a surprise.
 If the tester was stored in a basement or a garage for the last 30 years, the components usually suffer from this very much.
-Capacitors have gone leaky and carbon resistors have internal cracks, and higher resistance resulting from this.
+Capacitors have gone leaky and carbon resistors will have higher resistance from this.
 This condition is where most tube tester are in, specially the Ebay ones.
-However most things inside the tester can be repaired professionally as long as the basic material is good.
-With this I mean the meter, the transformer, and wiring.
-With an unknown condition tester comes first VERIFICATION, which means you check a tubes with known values, and the tester should reproduce this within it's specified tolerance.
+However, most things inside the tester can be repaired professionally as long as the basic material is good.
+With this I mean the panel meter and the wiring too.
+With an unknown condition tester comes first VERIFICATION, which means you check tubes with known values, and the tester should reproduce this within it's specified tolerance.
 Then, normally you find larger deviation than that, and you can do a calibration attempt.
 This means you calibrate the tester with a known tube.
 After this, some other types of known tubes should also indicate correctly, which is not necessarily the case.
-If you calibrate the tester for a 6L6, next you need to try if it works well with a know 6SN7, and then 6922.
-So this is what the calibration tubes are for.
+If you calibrate the tester for a 6L6, next you need to try if it works well with a known 6SN7 to see if it does the small tubes nicely.
+A known 6SL7 is good to find out it the tester works well in the 1mA range for plate current, and 1Volt range for grid voltage.
+Suppose you find out then, your tester has some deviation even after calibration, you can still decide if you want to keep it, or repair it.
+A repair is probably due, when you can calibrate the tester for 6L6, but 6SN7 is indicated wrong.
+Then calibrate it for 6SN7, and 6L6 is indicated wrong.

 * * Scroll down to read about tube testers! * *